 Summary The hammer curl is a dumbbell isolation exercise using a neutral (palms-facing) grip that primarily targets the brachialis and brachioradialis, with the biceps brachii long head as a secondary mover.
 A 2018 EMG study in the Journal of Sports Science and Medicine confirmed that the neutral grip significantly increases brachialis and brachioradialis activation compared to supinated curls (Marcolin et al., 2018).
-The defining form cue is keeping the elbows pinned to the ribs with zero wrist rotation throughout the rep. Rated beginner to advanced difficulty, hammer curls build arm thickness and forearm size that standard curls miss, and variations include seated, alternating, cross-body, and incline hammer curls.
+The defining form cue is keeping the elbows pinned to the ribs with zero wrist rotation throughout the rep. Rated beginner to advanced, hammer curls build arm thickness and forearm size that standard curls miss, and variations scale from seated (beginner) through standing and alternating (intermediate) to cross-body and incline (advanced).

 Here's a question most people never think about: why do some arms look thick from every angle while others only look big from the front?
 The answer is usually the brachialis.
-And the fastest way to train it?
-Hammer curls.
+And the fastest way to train it is hammer curls.

-Hammer curl muscles targeted diagram showing brachialis and brachioradialis as primary movers with biceps brachii long head and forearm extensors as secondary muscles
+Hammer curl muscles activated: brachialis and brachioradialis as primary movers, with the biceps brachii long head and forearm extensors as secondary muscles and the shoulder girdle stabilizing

 Hammer curl muscles targeted: brachialis and brachioradialis are the primary movers, with the biceps long head and forearm extensors assisting.